 KiwiSaver is changing.
 That’s good news.
 But don’t stop there.
 Make sure you’re protecting everything that matters.

-The 2025 KiwiSaver change helps young people start saving earlier.
+The KiwiSaver changes can help young people start saving earlier.

 It’s a great chance for families to talk about money, saving, and the future.